san7ket/xchat-autopaster/README.md

 Load plugin in xchat from Menu xchat -> Load plugin or script.

-Fedora - To auto Load script , copy the script into ~/.config/xchat/ with execute permissions.
+Fedora - To auto Load script , copy the script into /usr/lib64/xchat/plugins with execute permissions. (xchat -p)

 Installation is simple, just select Load plugin from the Xchat menu.
 It's also possible to do it from the command-line with the following command: /py load <filename>.